edmirjano/brenda-librave-next/docs/PHASES_WITH_PROMPTS.md

 - Authentication system is complete
 - Users can register, login, and set currency preferences
 - Database and error tracking are configured
+- All previous tests pass and quality gates are met
+- Testing infrastructure is established and working

 NEW REQUIREMENTS:
 1. Create Book, Category, and Tag models in Prisma